titomazzetta/SSH-Hardening-Lab/docs/design_and_threat_model.md

 - Export Splunk dashboards as XML/JSON for easier replication.
 - Integrate with another SIEM (e.g., ELK / OpenSearch) as a second target.

+## Operational Note: Artifact Export Over SCP/SFTP

+In an MFA + key-only posture, exporting parser artifacts typically uses `scp`/SFTP.
+Ensure:

+- The SSH server advertises an SFTP subsystem (`Subsystem sftp internal-sftp`), and
+- The MFA profile does not disable SFTP unintentionally.

+The project’s hash files are generated using a **relative filename** so integrity checks work on both Linux (`sha256sum -c`) and macOS (`shasum -a 256 -c`) after export.